“I don’t feel like starting a diet, I’m just not motivated.”

 Listen to Dan Ariely, professor of psychology and behavioral economics at Duke University, explain how he used reward substitution to prevent liver cirrhosis.

+What is accountability?
 The easiest way to explain accountability is to describe what life is like without it.

 This is what it’s like living with zero accountability.

 Now, here is the power behind accountability: we behave differently when someone is counting on us.

 When you try to lose weight without accountability, it’s far too easy to quit.

 But with accountability, someone IS watching.
 Someone that wants you to hit your goal, and someone that’s going to ask…